rkotze/rkotze.github.io/_posts/2018-03-20-composition-in-javascript.md

 ![Lamborghini Huracan with text "composition over classical inheritance"](/images/lamborghini-huracan.jpg)

-We will use cars to describe and provide examples of composition over inheritance.
 ## What is the difference between inheritance and composition

 Inheritance typically creates a [**is-a**](https://en.wikipedia.org/wiki/Is-a){:target="\_blank"} relationship and composition creates a [**has-a**](https://en.wikipedia.org/wiki/Has-a){:target="\_blank"} relationship.
 Composition allows us to naturally build complex objects from simple components making it easier to reason about.
 Rather than trying to identify commonality between classes and building a complex relational structure.